niklas-beck/TUM-Workshop-0/README.md

  # Part 2

 In a real production environment however, you will rarely create resources via the Azure portal.
-This is due to the fact that manually clicking in a WebUI is prone to errors and inconsitency.
+This is due to the fact that manually clicking in a WebUI is prone to errors and inconsistency.

 Instead, we use Infrastructure as Code (IaC) to provision our resources.
 One of the main players on the market for IaC is [Terraform](https://terraform.io).